This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 10

-Take the bus/coach from Palenque to Mérida.
-Mérida is the capital of the Mexican state of Yucatán, and the largest city on the Yucatán Peninsula.
-For safety please use reputed bus/coach company and travel during the day.
-After long bus ride to Mérida, settle down into your hotel.
-Have dinner at one of the nice restaurants in the City Center.
+Catch a coach bus from Palenque to Mérida, the capital of Yucatán and the largest city on the Yucatán Peninsula.
+For your safety, opt for a well-known coach bus company and plan your trip for daytime travel.
+Once you arrive in Mérida after the long journey, check into your hotel and enjoy dinner at one of the lovely restaurants in the City Center.

 Day 11